 They say a picture is worth a thousand words.
 Well, if that’s the case, then I'm not sure how many words a video adds up to.

 We have developed 9 short training videos to support the newborn blood spot failsafe solution (NBSFS).
-They range in length from 1 to 7 minutes so none will take long to watch and we hope they'll provide you with the confidence to get the most from the system when you use it.
+They range in length from one to 7 minutes so none will take long to watch and we hope they'll provide you with the confidence to get the most from the system when you use it.

 The videos are suitable for new users as they cover all the information needed to use the system, including logging on, using the tracking page and updating records.
 The films will also be useful as a refresher for those familiar with the system, especially to check how to carry out actions which they may only do occasionally (such as cancelling a transferred record).
 They should also be helpful for anyone who doesn't use the system but is interested in seeing how it functions.